Byron Caldwell Smith Book Awards

 An interdisciplinary panel of Kansas authors and faculty from universities in Kansas select the awardees.
 The Hall Center Director brings together a unique panel for each competition.
 Reviewers read each entry and meet to discuss the works and determine the awardees.

-Nominators should direct all questions about the Byron Caldwell-Smith Award to Hall Center Director Richard Godbeer (email@example.com).
+Nominators should direct all questions about the Byron Caldwell-Smith Awards to Hall Center Director Richard Godbeer (firstname.lastname@example.org).